Support services

 We offer the following services to the Mackay and the Greater Whitsundays communities:

-• Free access to a dedicated ovarian palliative care cancer nurses - including out-of-hospital care to those suffering from ovarian cancer
+Free access to a dedicated palliative care cancer nurses - including out-of-hospital care to those suffering from cancer

-• Free access to a counsellor for cancer patients and the family members affected by ovarian cancer
+Free access to a counsellor for cancer patients and the family members affected by cancer

-• Support group services - the opportunity to connect with other ovarian and gynaecological cancer patients and their families in a safe space so you do not have to walk this journey alone
+Support group services - the opportunity to connect with other cancer patients and their families in a safe space so you do not have to walk this journey alone

-• Safe space to connect at the Trudy Crowley Community Cancer Support Centre (Trudy’s Centre), at the corner or Gregory and Alfred Streets (Shop 5), for those affected by ovarian cancer and their families
+Safe space to connect at the Trudy Crowley Community Cancer Support Centre (Trudy’s Centre), at the corner or Gregory and Alfred Streets (Shop 5), for those affected by cancer and their families

 Rosie has worked in the nursing industry for over 40 years, primarily in disability, aged care, medical, oncology and palliative care.
 As a child, Rosie spent a lot of time in hospital unwell.
 During this time, Rosie had a lovely nurse who took great care of her.
 This is where her passion and aspiration to become a nurse stemmed from.